Tennessee Volunteers' Jeremy Banks' arrest video released: 'Where I'm from, we shoot at cops'

 The University of Tennessee Police Department released footage Tuesday of Tennessee Volunteers linebacker Jeremy Banks’ comments to officers after he was arrested on an outstanding warrant, including one remark in which he tells a civilian riding with officers: "Where I'm from, we shoot at cops."

-Banks, 20, was arrested on an outstanding warrant after he initially was pulled over for an illegal U-turn on Sept.
+Banks, 20, was arrested after he initially was pulled over for an illegal U-turn on Sept.
 15. The video shows Banks’ interaction with the officers.
 Banks had a warrant for his arrest issued on Aug.
 21 for failing to appear in court in July for a misdemeanor driving with a suspended license charge, according to the Knoxville Sentinel.

 DIVISION III SCHOOL CANCELS REMAINDER OF FOOTBALL SEASON AFTER 3 GAMES OVER NUMBER OF INJURIES